2021 Grant Application updated information available soon

-Each year, the Foundation funds projects proposed by registered charities active in the areas of youth, seniors’ health and wellness, homelessness, arts and culture and organized sports through the PCCF Grant program.
-The Foundation focuses on projects that take an innovative approach to serving the citizens of Port Coquitlam.
+Each year, the Port Coquitlam Community Foundation funds projects proposed by registered charities active in the areas of youth, seniors, health and wellness, homelessness, arts and culture and organized sports.
+The PoCo Foundation Grant Program focuses on projects that take an innovative approach to serving the citizens of Port Coquitlam.

 Our Granting Goals